5 Ways to Cope with Travel Sickness

 A good technique when it comes to travel sickness is to close your eyes and take slow death breaths while focusing on your breathing.
 This has been known to help.
 You should certainly make sure, as mentioned above, that you are breathing in enough clean and pure air.
 So, have the vents open in a car, make sure that air conditioning systems are running.
 Do not be afraid to ask the driver or the tour guide to consider your needs.

 Eating light snacks, such as crackers, will ease nausea.
 Foods that are likely to make your travel sickness worse are those that are considered heavy or greasy.
 Acidic foods should also be avoided.
 This is because all of these sorts of foods are slow for our metabolism to digest.
-It is wise to plan and avoid ending up with a situation where your only options to eat are fast food stops.
+It is wise to plan and avoid ending up in a situation where your only options to eat are fast food stops.
 Instead, either pack a lunch or be prepared or search online first where the various eateries are in the direction that you are heading.
+Also, if you need some medical alternatives, you can look into options such as marijuana for nausea and other products that may help in reducing nausea while traveling.

 Foods with strong smells are likely to bring on nausea when you travel, so these kinds of foods should be eliminated where travel is concerned.
-You should think of your fellow passengers, even if your travel sickness is not too bad normally.
+You could also consider bringing along something like CBD/THC gumdrops or lollipops (click here to learn more about them) with you, as these could help reduce nausea.
+And in case you are planning to carry foods with strong smells, it would be best to think of your fellow travelers too, even if you don’t experience too much travel sickness.

 Avoid drinking alcohol before you travel.
 A driver will, of course, already be adhering to this, but a passenger ought to think about it too if they are to travel well.